inakivazquez/docker_rl/README.md

 | Atari environments | X | X |

-### Use the container with `docker compose`
+## Basic instructions
+The following instructions are for easily creating and using containers with `docker compose`:
 1. Create a `rl` directory and move there
 2. Download in that directory the `compose.yaml` file from github

 3. Execute one of the below options, depending on your system (it may be necessary to use `sudo` preceding the docker commands).
    Note that it may take some minutes to download the image the first time.
 Do not forget the final `-d`

-   * Starting the Linux/WSL CPU-only container:
+   * Starting the Linux/WSL2 CPU-only container:
 `docker compose up linux-cpu -d`

-   * Starting the Linux/WSL GPU-enabled container:
+   * Starting the Linux/WSL2 GPU-enabled container:
 `docker compose up linux-gpu -d`

    * Starting the Windows CPU-only container: